-I will admit though, when I go along with her on these events, I do always have a grand time.
-This trip was no exception.
+I will admit though, when I go along with her on these events, I usualy do have a grand time.
 We recently took the drive down to Ft.
-Lauderdale and while there we visited the Everglades Holiday Park (another thing we did on my birthday weekend) .
+Lauderdale area and while there we visited the Everglades Holiday Park (another thing we did on my birthday weekend) .

 |My son and blue-tongued daughter just before the airboat ride.|

 Crashley Ashley took us out on the boat.
-That's the nickname she told us was hers, just before she took us speeding over the alligator, crocodile and python filled water of the Everglades. ;) She was actually a very safe driver though, and the ride was not only fun, it was informative.
+That's the nickname she told us was hers, just before she took us speeding over the alligator, crocodile and python filled water of the Everglades. ;) She was actually a very safe driver though, and the ride was not only fun for my crew, it was informative.

 The vehicles have marine-grade speakers on them, and a noise reduction system so clear it means you don't need headphones & you can still hear every single word your driver is saying.
 The boats run on twin engines (800 hp), so yeah...those suckers fly!
 They're actually very comfortable though, with a glass shield in the front and a completely covered top (so you don't end up drenched or getting a sunburn, depending on the weather).
 You settle in comfortably on the bench seats, and just sit back (or lean forward, depending what's alongside of the boat) and enjoy the ride.